 Want to really pack light for your next Caribbean vacation?
 Consider a trip to one of the islands' clothing-optional resorts, where everything you'll need to wear, you're already wearing.

-The Caribbean is home to a variety of nude beaches and clothing-optional resorts, from straight-up swingers' hotels in Mexico, to the somewhat tamer Hedonism experience in Jamaica, to places like Club Orient and Club Fantastico in St. Maarten/St. Martin, which cater to nudists in a family friendly atmosphere.
+The Caribbean is home to a variety of nude beaches and clothing-optional resorts, from straight-up swingers' hotels in Mexico, to the somewhat tamer Hedonism experience in Jamaica, to places like Club Fantastico in St. Maarten/St. Martin, which cater to nudists in a family friendly atmosphere.

-If you're intrigued by the idea of a clothing-optional resort, but would prefer an experience with a minimum of come-ons, the American Association for Nude Recreation (AANR) lays out the ground rules for visitors to its more laid-back affiliated Caribbean resorts, which include Club Orient, Club Fantastico, and the Soul of the Caribbean Sailing Company, which offers nude crewed charters out of St. Thomas:
+If you're intrigued by the idea of a clothing-optional resort, but would prefer an experience with a minimum of come-ons, the American Association for Nude Recreation (AANR) lays out the ground rules for visitors to its more laid-back affiliated Caribbean resorts, which includes Club Fantastico.

 4. Ask Questions Before You Go: